Ergodicity of Bowen-Margulis measure for the Benoist 3-manifolds: Introduction

 \begin{theorem} The Bowen-Margulis measure is an ergodic measure of maximal entropy for geodesic flows of the Benoist 3-manifolds. \end{theorem}

-In seeking the main result, we develop the asymptotic geometry and Patterson-Sullivan measures at infinity of the universal cover, which is realized as a properly convex domain in projective space.
-Notably, when the universal cover is not strictly convex, geodesics are not unique and the topology of the visual boundary is basepoint dependent, setting this class of manifolds apart from the $\CAT(0)$ case.
-Part of the novelty of this work is addressing these barriers.
-For instance, we have basepoint independence whenever the basepoint is not in the flats, which are codimension one.

-\begin{theorem} The visual boundary of the universal cover of a Benoist 3-manifold endowed with the shadow topology is basepoint independent if the basepoint is chosen in the hyperbolic part. \end{theorem}

-We then construct the Patterson-Sullivan density on the visual boundary with basepoint in the hyperbolic part.
+In seeking the main result, we develop the asymptotic geometry and Patterson-Sullivan measures at infinity.
 Let $\delta_\Gam$ denote the critical exponent of the fundamental group $\Gam$ acting on the universal cover.
-To address the eccentricities of these examples we define Busemann densities to be $\delta_\Gam$-conformal densities which satisfy the transformation rule and quasi-$\Gam$-invariance only for rays in the visual boundary which are not asymptotic to any properly embedded triangle.
+It is known that $\delta_\Gam$ is positive in this setting \cite{braytop}.

-\begin{theorem} The universal cover of a Benoist 3-manifold admits a Busemann density of dimension $\delta_\Gam$ called the Patterson-Sullivan density, and Busemann densities of the same dimension $\delta>0$ are unique up to constant. \end{theorem} As in \cite{sullivan79}, Theorem \ref{thm:mainthm3} can be applied to prove:
+\begin{theorem} The universal cover of a Benoist 3-manifold admits a Busemann density of dimension $\delta_\Gam$ called the Patterson-Sullivan density, and Busemann densities of the same dimension $\delta>0$ are unique up to constant. \end{theorem}

+Let $S_\Om(x,t)$ be the sphere of Hilbert radius $t$ about $x$ and let $\vol$ be a natural volume on this sphere.
+As in \cite{sullivan79}, Theorem \ref{thm:mainthm3} can be applied to prove:

 \begin{theorem} Let $\Om$ be a properly convex, indecomposable Hilbert geometry of dimension three which admits a cocompact action by a discrete, torsion-free group $\Gam$ of projective transformations.
 Then for all $x\in\Om$, there is a constant $a(x)>0$ such that